Explore Jammu Province

 Jammu is the winter capital of Jammu & Kashmir and is well connected by all three modes of transport i.e. air, rail and road.

 By Air: The city has an airport and regular flights run between Jammu and several other cities of the country.
 All Airlines operate regular daily flights to Jammu connecting different cities.

 By Rail: Jammu Tawi is an important rail head of the state of J & K and is connected with important towns and cities of the country by express and super fast trains.
 Jammu Tawi to Kanyakumari is the second longest rail route of India that touches some of the important cities of the country.

 By Road: one can also reach the city by road.
 National Highway 1A runs through Jammu district connecting rest of the state including the summer capital Srinagar.
 Daily bus service is available from Jammu to almost all towns of north India.

 Where to Stay:-

 A number of hotels are available in Jammu suiting every pocket.
 Jammu city lies at uneven ridges of low heights at the Shivalik hills.
 It is surrounded by Shivalik range to the north, east and southeast while the Trikuta Range surrounds it in the north-west.
 The city spreads around the Tawi river with the old city overlooking it from the north (right bank) while the new neighborhoods spread around the southern side (left bank) of river.
 There are five bridges on the river.
-The city is built on a series of ridges.
+The city is built on a series of ridges List of Hotels.

 The Jammu City abounds in a large number of shrines which testify to the deep devotional spirit of the people.
 An increasing stream of pilgrims from all over the country and even abroad visit these shrines every year.
 While Jammu is famous as the City of Temples on account of numerous temples - old and new - which dot the landscape, the City however also has a fair number of shrines of other faiths.
 The shrines of Jammu City make it a glowing example of secularism and inter-religious harmony.